-Most readers would already be aware that Descartes Systems Group's (TSE:DSG) stock increased significantly by 46% over the past three months.
+Descartes Systems Group (TSE:DSG) has had a great run on the share market with its stock up by a significant 9.0% over the last week.
 Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to study its financial indicators more closely to see if they had a hand to play in the recent price move.
 Particularly, we will be paying attention to Descartes Systems Group's ROE today.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity